Home » Latest construction activity from firms survey

 Latest construction activity from firms survey

-Construction activity continued to increase in September, accelerating at the fastest pace since April 2022, according to the latest update to the S&P Global UK Construction Purchasing Managers’ Index.
+Construction activity slowed in October, according to the latest update to the S&P Global UK Construction Purchasing Managers’ Index.

-The PMI, which tracks changes in the volume of business activity through a monthly survey of around 150 construction firms, was at 57.2 in September, up from 53.6 in August.
-Anything above 50 signifies an overall increase in activity, and the index has now shown overall growth for seven months.
+The PMI, which tracks changes in the volume of business activity through a monthly survey of around 150 construction firms, registered 54.3 in October, down from 57.2 in September.
+Anything above 50 signifies an overall increase in activity, and the index has now shown overall growth for eight months.

 S&P Global also reported: